winterland1989/mysql-haskell/README.md

 cabal build
 ```

-Running tests require a local MySQL server, a user `testMySQLHaskell` and a database `testMySQLHaskell`, you can do it use following script:
+Running tests require

+* A local MySQL server, a user `testMySQLHaskell` and a database `testMySQLHaskell`, you can do it use following script:

 ```bash
 mysql -u root -e "CREATE DATABASE IF NOT EXISTS testMySQLHaskell;"